 Just outside Hirzenach in the direction of St. Goar, looking towards Hirzenach

-This viewpoint can be located just before Hirzenach, looking in the direction of Boppard-Hirzenach.
-The small village of Hirzenach is not visible in the painting.
-Turner exaggerated the height of the Rhine hillsides to dramatize the everyday scene of river people, of fishermen on the riverbank and on the river.
+This viewpoint can be located upstream of Hirzenach, looking in the direction of Boppard-Hirzenach.
+The small village is not visible in the painting.
+Turner exaggerated the height of the Rhine hillsides to dramatize the everyday scene of fishermen on and by the river.
 This tendency can be seen in many of his works.
 Turner’s supporter John Ruskin often referred to the fact that Turner was concerned not with producing an exact reproduction of reality, but with depicting specific light and colour phenomena.

 The baroque Propsteigarten in Hirzenach was created in the 18th century.
 Today it is part of the »Route der Welterbe-Gärten«.

 Address: Rheinradweg cycle path, Hirzenach

 Site: The Turner plaque is located at the southern end of the quay wall

 Public Transport: Hirzenach railway station: approx. 10 min. walk

 By bike: Rheinradweg cycle route – no detour necessary

 Parking: Near Hirzenach railway station – walk from there